simiroa/CONTEXTUP/README.md

 ### 🛠️ System Utilities
+*   **Copy My Info**: A robust clipboard manager for your personal data (Email, Phone, IP, etc.) with a dedicated GUI.
+Supports inline editing and auto-save.
 *   **Folder: Move to New...**: Moves selected files to a new folder.
 Handles naming collisions automatically.
 *   **Folder: Remove Empty**: Recursively removes empty subdirectories within the selected folder.
 *   **Folder: Arrange Sequences**: Groups file sequences (e.g., `shot.001.png`, `shot.002.png`) into separate folders based on their prefix.